WHAT IS HISTORY?

 Being a historian at St George’s Primary School means;

 - Learning about important events in History: We learn about key events from the stone-age to the end of the Anglo Saxon era.
-We also investigate the impact of the Victorians and the World Wars in the Merseyside region.
+We also investigate the impact of the Slave Trade and the World Wars in the Merseyside region and, further afield, the impact of Early Islam on Baghdad.

 - Being investigative.
 History involves a lot of enquiry.
 We will do this by: